-For the financial assets and liabilities denominated in other currencies than RON, the Bank and its subsidiaries aim to maintain a positive net position.
-Most of the interest-earning assets and interest-bearing liabilities in foreign currencies have variable interest rates which could be exchanged at the Bank initiative or that are related to a reference variable interest rate on the inter-banking market.
+For the financial assets and liabilities denominated in foreign currencies, the Bank aims to maintain a positive net position.
+Most of its interest-earning assets and interest-bearing liabilities in foreign currencies have variable interest rates which could be updated at Bank's initiative or are related to a reference variable interest rate on the inter-banking market.